bhardwajRahul/golang-interview-prep-in-english/README.md

 ### 🧩 Struct Embedding: Composition, Not Inheritance

-Go intentionally does not support class inheritance.
-Instead, it embraces the principle of **Composition over Inheritance** using **Struct Embedding**.
+Go does not support class inheritance.
+Instead, it embraces **composition**.
+Composition means embedding one struct inside another so that the parent struct can use the fields and methods of the embedded struct.

 #### What is Struct Embedding?
 When you define a struct field without an explicit field name, it is an **embedded (or anonymous) field**.
 The outer struct automatically gains access to all the fields and methods of the embedded struct.
 This mechanism is known as **field and method promotion**.